A Message from Preferred Mechanic on COVID-19

 We have been keeping up to date with the latest developments concerning the novel coronavirus (COVID-19) outbreak and the broader impact it has on the communities we serve.
 We realize how essential it is to keep your vehicle running smoothly during the current crisis.

-Most of the automotive service experts presented at Preferred Mechanic have been classified as critical businesses as defined by the Department of Homeland Security (https://www.cisa.gov/publication/guidance-essential-critical-infrastructure-workforce) and have a special responsibility to maintain a normal work schedule.
+Most of the automotive service experts at Preferred Mechanic fall under the definition of critical businesses as defined by the Department of Homeland Security (https://www.cisa.gov/publication/guidance-essential-critical-infrastructure-workforce) and have a special responsibility to maintain a normal work schedule.

 1. Check in advance whether the technician will use a mask and disposable gloves while working inside your vehicle.